-B. The Rhode Island Contractors’ Registration and Licensing Board and the Board staff, under normal conditions, will inspect contractors’ work to ensure it is in accord with laws, regulations, current city/town/municipal regulations, plans and specifications governing the project, industry standards, manufacturers specifications, and will inspect for code violations, violations of R.I.
-Gen. Laws Chapter 5-65, violations of these Rules and Regulations, and violations of related provisions of R.I.
-Gen. Laws Chapter 5-65.
-Contractor responsibility does not extend to items which have been subject to owner neglect, modifications, or abnormal use.
+B. The Rhode Island Contractors’ Registration and Licensing Board and/or its staff may inspect contractors’ work to ensure it complies with all applicable laws, regulations, city/town/municipal regulations, plans, and specifications governing the project, industry standards, manufacturers' specifications.
+Contractor responsibility may not extend to items which have been subject to owner neglect, modifications, or abnormal use.

 |Title||440||Contractors' Registration & Licensing Board|